wp-plugins/leaguemanager/readme.txt

 * NEW: limit number of matches in shortcode [matches] with limit=X

 = 3.5.5 =
-* CHANGED: use first group if none is selected to add matches in championchip preliminary rounds
+* CHANGED: use first group if none is selected to add matches in championship preliminary rounds

 = 3.5.4 =
 * BUGFIX: stripslashes for team name to allow ' and "